Methodology & Assumptions

 - There are no other people in the household other than the one or two adults and the number of children specified by the user.

 - The family either rents their home or lives rent-free; they do not own a home.
-However, the state taxes do not include applicable renter’s credits.
+(Note, however, that the state income tax calculations do not include the rentersí credits that reduce tax liability for some renters in some states.)

 - The number of bedrooms in the home (needed to estimate the value of a housing subsidy) is estimated from family composition.
 If the user specifies no children or one child, the family is assumed to need a 1-bedroom apartment; a family with 2 or 3 children is assumed to need a 2-bedroom apartment; a family with 4 or 5 children is assumed to need a 3-bedroom apartment.
 (Note that guidelines used by housing programs may assume that one person uses the living room as sleeping quarters.)